processing/processing-website/README.md

 [Design Systems International](https://designsystems.international/) designed and built the current website and the new Processing family of logos through a year of dedicated volunteer work.

 A remarkable group of volunteers converted all of the content from the prior Processing website to the new formats.
-A hearty round of applause for:
+A hearty round of applause for: Tetsu Kondo, Mark Webster, Lionel Radisson, Chris Coleman, Justin Gitlin, Seenahm Suriyasat, Shobhit Sharma, Karan Dudeja, Mark Hancock, Peter Jacobson, Oğuzhan Göregen, Bryan Ma, Ashley James Brown 💙

-- Tetsu Kondo
-- Mark Webster
-- Lionel Radisson
-- Chris Coleman
-- Justin Gitlin
-- Seenahm Suriyasat
-- Shobhit Sharma
-- Karan Dudeja
-- Mark Hancock
-- Peter Jacobson
-- Oğuzhan Göregen
-- Bryan Ma
-- Ashley James Brown

 ![image](https://github.com/user-attachments/assets/da687f3b-f839-4036-8d14-453b354ca40c)